 When you start your car, the engine management light will flash on for a few seconds to show it's working.
 If it stays on while you're driving, this indicates a problem.
 Fortunately, as long as the light is steady and not flashing, you should be able to go to a nearby garage to get it checked.
 On the other hand, if the light is flashing, this signals a more severe problem.
 In this case, it's best to pull over as soon as it's safe.

 Why does my engine management light keep coming on and off?

 The answer to this question depends on when the light flashes on and off.
 It's normal for the EML to light up for a few seconds when you first start your engine, but if it flashes while you're driving, this indicates a serious fault that you should deal with immediately.

 Are the engine management light and ECU light the same?

 In a word, yes.
 Confusingly, there are a few different names you might hear people using that all refer to the same yellow light on the dash.
 The engine management light, engine control unit (ECU) light and check engine light are all the same.

 Can the engine management light come on for no reason?

-The only reason this would happen was if your car had some kind of electrical fault causing the light to come on and stay on.
-This is an unlikely situation, so if you see that little light glowing on your dashboard, it's best to get your car checked by a professional to be on the safe side.
+This would only happen if your car had some electrical fault causing the light to come on and stay on, which is an unlikely situation, so if you see that little light glowing on your dashboard, it's best to get your car checked by a professional to be on the safe side.

 What do the other warning lights mean?

-If you want to understand more about warning lights, you can read our guide on what the most common car warning lights mean.
+For more information, you can read our guide to what the most common car warning lights mean.